 Subject to adjustments for early conciliation to take place, a claim should be made to an Employment Tribunal within 3 months of the date of dismissal taking effect (i.e. 3 months less one day).

 In the event that a Tribunal finds the dismissal to be unfair they can make the following orders:

 Although Employment Tribunals have the power to order reinstatement and re-engagement this power is seldom used.
 Compensation in an ordinary unfair dismissal claim is made up of a basic award and a compensatory award.
 The basic award is calculated in the same way as a redundancy payment and is related to age and length of service.
-The maximum basic award is £15,750.
-The maximum unfair dismissal compensatory award is the lower of £86,444 or 12 months' pay.
+With effect from 6 April 2020 the maximum basic award is £16,140.
+The maximum unfair dismissal compensatory award is the lower of £88,519 or 12 months' pay.
 In certain limited circumstances the cap does not apply.

 For more information please contact our expert employment law solicitors in Edinburgh or Glasgow.